anguoyuan/Pixel_retrieval-Segmented_instance_retrieval/README.md

 Pixel retrieval can be viewed as an advanced form of image retrieval, providing insights into which specific pixels correlate with the query object.
 When juxtaposed with semantic and instance segmentation, pixel retrieval demands a nuanced recognition capability for targets of varying granularity.
 For a comprehensive understanding, please refer to our [research paper](https://sgvr.kaist.ac.kr/~guoyuan/Segment_retrieval/Towards%20Content-based%20Pixel%20Retrieval%20in%20Revisited%20Oxford%20and%20Paris.pdf).

-## User-Study Insights

-Pixel retrieval is not just a theoretical concept; it has practical implications.
-Our user study indicates that pixel-level annotations during the retrieval process can notably enhance user experience.
-Engage with our user-study through [this link](https://fascinating-marzipan-a99b4c.netlify.app/bwds).

 # Introducing Pixel Retrieval Benchmarks